 - An uncomplicated insertion procedure takes about 15 mins.
 You will be asked to stay at the clinic for a minimum of 20 minutes following the procedure.
 If you are not feeling well you will be asked to remain until the staff caring for you feel that you are well enough to leave.

-- Spotting may occur for up to 3 months after insertion
+- Spotting may occur for up to 3 to 6 months after insertion.

-- We advise that nothing should enter the vagina for 3 days afterwards in order to reduce the risk of infection– no tampons, no sex, no water (showering is ok).
+- We advise that nothing should enter the vagina for 72 hours afterwards to reduce infection risk– no tampons, no sex, no water (showering is ok).

 - You should contact the doctor if: